 Sadly, we respond to our children (when they push our buttons) in the very way we don’t want them to respond (when their buttons are pushed).
 This should not be, and we know it.

 Our impatience and snappiness seem justified.
 (I mean, we are not snappy at just anything — we are snappy when our kids do the wrong thing!)
-But most likely, the irritation we show to our children is not the godly response.
+But most likely, the irritation we show our children is not our godliness shining forth.
 Don’t get me wrong; we need to deal with our children’s sin.
 But I wonder whether we often deal with their sin sinfully.

 Galatians 5:22-23 describes the characteristics of a Christian.
 In this passage, the Apostle Paul says,